Last updated May 12, 2022.

 Anyone who wants a test should get one.

-If you have been around someone who has COVID-19, you should get tested three to five days after you were exposed, even if you are fully vaccinated.
+If you have been around someone who has COVID-19, you should get tested five days after you were exposed, even if you are fully vaccinated.
 If you are unvaccinated and were exposed to someone with COVID-19, follow instructions on how to quarantine.

 Federal law requires up to two weeks paid leave for those who work for employers with fewer than 500 employees (though some employers with 50 or fewer employees may be exempt).
 The Colorado Health Emergency Leave with Pay Rules (“Colorado HELP Rules”) adds coverage for workers as well.

 Additionally, there are many resources available to help you if you need to isolate or quarantine, including personal financial help and assistance with affording and obtaining food.

 Types of tests